Steven A. Mosher, program director

 330 Issues in Health Care Finance (3 s.h.)

-Analysis of the nature and operations of health insurance in the United States, including purposes of the various plans (HMO, IPA, IPO, MSO, PSN, etc.) and how they work.
+Analysis of the nature and operations of health insurance in the United States, including purposes of the various plans (HMO, PPO, IPA, CDHP,, etc.) and how they work.
 Offers provider, manager and consumer perspectives.
 Analysis of the integration of health care delivery systems and financial aspects, including funding principles and practices, systems of reimbursement (like capitation, fee-for-service, and value-based) , and the role of health information technology.
 Strategic initiatives reviewed such as population health management, growth of companies and services, etc. Examines public policy initiatives. *Prerequisite: HCA 320.
 Alternate years.

 387 Internship (credit varies) (C)

 Off-campus pre-professional experiential learning in health care facilities and related organizations.
 Projects are under the supervision of a qualified professional on-site as well as a health care administration faculty member.
 Community service/benefit component required.
 Placement through the Health Care Administration Program.
 Forms must be submitted at registration. *Prerequisites: junior or senior HCA major status.
-Student must have a 2.0 GPA in the HCA major and a cumulative GPA of 2.0, and a “C” in HCA 101 in order to enroll in this course.
+Student must have a 2.0 GPA in the HCA major, a cumulative GPA of 2.0, and a “C” in HCA 101 in order to enroll in this course.
 Must be taken P/NC.

 401 Senior Seminar (3 s.h.)
 (M)